christran85-cyber/enterprise-security-operations-lab/docs/phase-06-security-monitoring.md

 MITRE ATT&CK provides a standardized framework for describing security behaviors.

-It helps move the investigation from:
+It helps move an investigation from:

 ```text
 Raw Alert
 ```

-to:
+toward:

 ```text
 Recognizable Security Behavior